It used to be that brands were constructed on solid business and reputation. Over time and if they were strong enough, they stuck around.

 At Rogue, we’ve seen that the most motivated businesses, that grow the fastest, invest in outside coaching like this.
 They’ve even used our team (or other strategists like ours) as performance coaches to help them align their teams brightest thinkers and strongest voices to row the same direction so they can move further faster™.
 AND they invite us to do it again.
 Quarter after quarter realigning those ideas, assessing progress, generating stronger ideas and formulating new plans to achieve stronger outcomes and longer-lasting impact.

 While life coaching or performance coaching may be a newer concept to some, sports coaching has been around much longer.
 No one can deny the important impact that coaches have had on their players and their teams.
-Recently, we lost a great champion in boxing, Muhammad Ali.
+Not too long ago, the world lost a great champion in boxing, Muhammad Ali.
 As famous and memorable as Ali was, his trainer has also not been forgotten over the years.
 One of his more memorable quotes explains the role of an effective coach.

 As CMO’s and marketing leaders, it’s important to find your brand’s coaching advocate, whether that be your role or someone else’s.
 It could be an insider with clear goals and direction on persona development, or an agency who has learned the game and can amplify your results; keeping a check on the persona’s goals and assessing its effect on the relationship with the consumer.